 The rebellion began on August 11th when the Los Angeles Highway Patrol stopped black Watts resident Marquette Frye and his brother, alleging that they were speeding.
 Back-up was called from the Los Angeles Police Department (LAPD) as a crowd of African Americans gathered to watch the scene.
 Since the incident was close to Frye’s home, his mother emerged to find her son resisting arrest.
 Fearful that his arrest may ignite a riot, one LAPD officer drew his firearm.
 Catching a glimpse of the gun, Mrs. Frye jumped onto the officer’s back, causing the crowd to begin cheering.
 Los Angeles Police Department (LAPD) officers arrested all three of the Fryes.
 Enraged by the family’s arrests, Watts’ residents protested as the police cars drove away.
-Less than an hour later, black Angelenos took to the streets.
+Less than an hour later, Black Angelenos took to the streets.

-The five day revolt which involved some 30,000 people served as stark testimony to the inequality and poverty that dominated the lives of thousands of Watts’s residents.
+The six-day revolt which involved some 30,000 people served as stark testimony to the inequality and poverty that dominated the lives of thousands of Watts’s residents.
 Many of those engaged in the uprising looted items from local groceries and clothing stores, acquiring what they wanted and needed but often could not afford.
 Others battled the LAPD which they held immediately responsible for their poverty and alienation.

-By August 15 the riot ended when 14,000 National Guard troops arrived and patrolled the streets.
+By Saturday night, a curfew was set and 14,000 National Guard troops arrived to patrol the streets and set up barricades.
 The following day most African Americans retired to their homes.
-Despite the protest, the Watts Rebellion did not significantly improve the lives of the community’s black population.
+Despite the protest, the Watts Rebellion did not significantly improve the lives of the community’s Black population.
 While the revolt inspired the federal government to implement programs to address unemployment, education, healthcare, and housing under Lyndon B. Johnson’s “War on Poverty,” much of the money allocated for these programs was eventually absorbed by the Vietnam War.